stochasticHydroTools/DPPoissonTests/README.md

 Running "$make test" will go into each test folder and run test.bash

 Parameters are provided via the data.main files inside each folder.
 You may adapt/modify this file to simulate different systems.
-You can see a list of the available options down below, additional information is available in source/PoissonSlab.cu
+You can see a list of the available options down below, additional information is available in source/PoissonSlab.cu and each folder's README.md

 ### data.main options